veertuinc/anklet/README.md

 ### Plugin Setup and Usage Guides

 You can control the location plugins are stored on the host by setting the `plugins_path` in the `config.yml` file.
 If not set, it will default to `~/.config/anklet/plugins/`.

+**NOTE: Plugin names MUST be unique across all hosts.**

 #### Github Actions